johnwarden/deliberati/content/post/2022-08-17-informativeness-and-persuasiveness.md

 ## Definition of Post-Argument Belief

-We'll use the $$I$$ to indicate the **argument event**.
+We'll use the $I$ to indicate the **argument event**.
 This is the event, which is directly observed by the subject, that agent 𝑋 argued premise 𝐵 in support of conclusion 𝐴. We always assume that the subject trusts the medium of communication, and their own senses, and so accepts 𝐼 as 100% true, even if they don't accept 𝐵.

-We use $$P_i$$ to denote the **Post-Argument opinion** of the subject, defined as:
+We use $P_i$ to denote the **Post-Argument opinion** of the subject, defined as:

 $$
     P_i(∙) = P(∙|I) = P(∙|X\text{ argued }B\text{ in support of }A)
 $$

-So for example $$P_i(B)$$ is the subject's opinion on 𝐵 after the argument event 𝐼, and $$P_i(A)$$ is their opinion on 𝐴 after the argument event.
+So for example $P_i(B)$ is the subject's opinion on 𝐵 after the argument event 𝐼, and $P_i(A)$ is their opinion on 𝐴 after the argument event.

 ## Definition of Informative